0xPolygon/chain-indexer-framework/example/producer/README.md

 # Producer
-The Producer package exemplifies the producer layer of Chainflow.
+The Producer package exemplifies the producer layer of Chain Indexer Framework.
 It fetches blockchain data from Ethereum and produces it to a Kafka topic.

 ## How to Use
 Note: Make sure you are inside the example/producer folder.